nacaceres/restaurantApp/README.md

 # restaurantApp

-An backend app for user registration, login, logout, and for getting the restaurants near a location (city or coordinates).
+A backend app for user registration, login, logout, and for getting the restaurants near a location (city or coordinates).

 # Technologies used